 Better than how she has been left.
 The sad thing is no one was there to explain that possibility to her.
 That given her history and metabolic history, the thing to do was to appreciate her body for what it was and see if things could be settled down.
 If that had been combined with all the efforts she's made in the cause of weight loss had been put in an HAES framework, improving her mobility and strength.
 That could have assisted her mood and palliated her diabetes.

 At the same time deal with things that could improve her situation.

 And believe me, it's about time someone said clearly, the culture of cultivating desperation about weight has to end.
 I'll say that again in another way.
 Stop encouraging people to become "desperate" about their weight, full stop.

 No one should be forced to like the fact that they are fat, nor forced to be "fat positive".
 That said the cultivation of "desperation" about one's weight as an intrinsic part of performing the 'obese' role because we are told, "You've ruined yourself".

 Most 'desperation' is about proving that "I'm taking my weight seriously".
-Its more a debt of honour, something you feel you should fuel in order to show how badly you feel due to that lie.
+Its more a debt of honour, something you feel you should fuel in order to show how badly you feel about things.
 Often, it serves as the weight loss surgeon's number one ally.

 I really wish Georgia well and hope she is able to know she doesn't have to feel bad about herself ever again.

 * [I don't see the separate between appetite / hunger from metabolism, to me they are clearly part of it.
-Eating is usually a pleasure, but that isn't the point of it the point of it is metabolic, that is to maintain your existence]
+Eating is usually a pleasure, but that isn't the point, it's a metabolic feature to ensure the maintenance of your existence]